How to make healthy resolutions a reality

 - Bring family or friends together for meals, and focus on people, rather than food.
 Can't do dinner?
 Try breakfast together on weekdays or a more leisurely brunch on weekends.

 - Take time to eat and savor the food.
-Eating lunch at your desk or supper while watching television may increase calorie consumption because it is easy to eat more when we are not focusing on
+Eating lunch at your desk or supper while watching television may increase calorie consumption because it is easy to eat more when we are not focusing on the meal itself.

 - Wash hands frequently, such as before and after food preparation or storage and before and after eating, to reduce risks of colds and flu.